 Cherry Pineapple and Mandarin Orange Ambrosia – the best advice I have for making this salad is to make sure that the canned fruit drains….and drains…and drains so that it doesn’t make the salad too wet.
-The dryer the better.

 The smoky smell is heavenly while it’s cooking too.